logzio/logzio_aws_serverless/python3/cloudwatch/README.md

 ## Automated CloudFormation deployment

-This is an AWS Lambda function that's subscribes to the CloudWatch log groups and sends them to Logz.io in bulk, over HTTP.
+This is an AWS Lambda function that subscribes to the CloudWatch log groups and sends them to Logz.io in bulk, over HTTP.

 <div class="tasklist">